-Here is a list of 25 such great pulses that one can include in his or her diabetic diet,
+Here is a list of 25 such great pulses that can be included in the diabetic diet:

 Chickpeas are diverse among the many available pulses and have the best effects for all.
 They have a low Glycemic Index, which makes them even better for consumption by people with diabetes.